mithril-security/aicert/README.md

 <img src="https://github.com/mithril-security/aicert/raw/readme/docs/assets/workflow.png" alt="workflow">

 **AI builder POV:**

 + The AI builder prepares **a GitHub or HuggingFace source repository** containing their training script and input files (alternatively, input files can also be added as **resources** in the config file)
-+ The AI builder modifies the config yaml file, for example, to specify their project repo link
++ The AI builder can optionally modify the config yaml file, for example, to add additional resources outside of their github source repository
-+ The AI builder launches AICert using the CLI tool
++ The AI builder launches AICert using the CLI tool, specifying their source folder repo and the file name of their proof file

 **Under the hood:**
 + AICert provisions a VM with the required hardware/software stack